jolros/DynamoDBtoCSV/README.md

     	-h, --help               output usage information
     	-V, --version            output the version number
-    	-t, --table [tablename]  Add the table you want to output to csv -d, --describe
+    	-t, --table [tablename]  Add the table you want to output to csv -u, --union              Print every column seen in the table (consumes more memory) -d, --describe